Tag: Tokenization

 • When Sovereign Debt Becomes Collateral for Crypto Credit

-Galaxy Digital’s Q3 report showed a headline the market celebrated: DeFi lending hit an all-time record, driving combined crypto loans to $73.6B — surpassing the frenzy peak of Q4 2021.
+Galaxy Digital’s Q3 report showed a headline the market celebrated.
+DeFi lending hit an all-time record.
+This achievement drove combined crypto loans to $73.6B — surpassing the frenzy peak of Q4 2021.
 But growth is not the signal.
 The real signal is the foundation beneath it.
 The surge was not powered by speculation alone.
 It was powered by sovereign collateral.
 Tokenized U.S. Treasuries — the same assets that anchor global monetary policy — are now underwriting crypto leverage.
 This is no longer the “DeFi casino.”
 It is shadow banking at block speed.

 The New Credit Stack — Sovereign Debt as Base Money